 In some adult tissues, such as fat, bone marrow, muscle, and brain discrete populations of adult stem cells generate replacements for cells that are lost through normal wear and tear, injury or disease.

 - What are the sources of stem cells from one's own body?

-There are three sources of stem cells from a patient body that can be used clinically; these are bone marrow, peripheral blood and fat (adipose tissue).
+There are three sources of stem cells from a patient's body that can be used clinically which include bone marrow, peripheral blood and fat (adipose tissue).

 - Does StemGenex Medical Group provide PRP Therapy?

 StemGenex Medical Group does not provide PRP therapy for patients as PRP therapy has not been shown to be effective in many studies.
 Most recently, a 2014 study performed by The Cochrane Collaboration, a highly respected source of information put together by medical professionals that pool all available published information on a particular topic and then critically review the data.

 The study found that, “When we pooled the limited data that was available for all these conditions, we found very weak (very low quality) evidence for a slight benefit of PRT (platelet-rich therapy/PRP) in pain in the short term (up to three months).
 However, pooled data do not show that PRT/PRP makes a difference in function in the short, medium or long term.”